vpdb/server/README.md

 All this is currently a mock only.
 That means there is no database and all data/media is static.
 Obviously no download works.
-Table data is only available in **Monster Bash** and some in **Attack from Mars**, the other tables are only there to show how lists render.
+Table data is only available in **Monster Bash** and some in **Attack from Mars**, the other tables are only there to demonstrate how lists are displayed.

 I will soon gather some feedback and if there's interest, this could be the base of the next generation download platform for VP tables.